Computational model advance deep brain stimulation for Parkinson's disease

 \subsection{Synaptic connections and neural circuits in the BG}

-Albin \cite{Albin1989} and DeLong \cite{DeLong1990}proposed two correlational theories in 1989 and 1990: The activity of subpopulations of STR projection neurons is differentially regulated by its afferent nerves.
+Albin \citep{Albin1989} and DeLong \citep{DeLong1990}proposed two correlational theories in 1989 and 1990: The activity of subpopulations of STR projection neurons is differentially regulated by its afferent nerves.
 Different subpopulations of STR projection neurons may direct different aspects of motor control.
 Two important pathways of BG have been proposed: the Direct pathway and the Indirect pathway, known as the classical model of BG function.
-The classical model assumes that the output of BG is mediated by a direct pathway that promotes cortex activity (cortex-STR-GPe/SNr) and an indirect pathway that inhibits cortex activity (cortex-STR-GPe-STN-GPi/SNr).
-After the classical model model was proposed, it was successively refined.
-Hyper-direct pathway were added \cite{Nambu2002}.DeLong extends the concept of parallel loops proposed by Alexander et al. \cite{DeLong2010} \cite{Alexander1986}.
-On the basis, most researchers established the understanding that the indirect pathway inhibits movement while the direct pathway facilitates it.
-The selection mechanism for decision-making was further developed as the direct pathway is used for selection while the indirect pathway is used for control.
+The classical model assumes that the output of BG is mediated by a direct pathway that promotes cortex activity (cortex-STR-GPi/SNr-thalamus-cortex) and an indirect pathway that inhibits cortex activity (cortex-STR-GPe-STN-GPi/SNr-thalamus-cortex).
+After the classical model was proposed, it was successively refined.
+The hyper-direct pathway was added \citep{Nambu2002}.DeLong extended the concept of parallel loops proposed by Alexander et al. \citep{DeLong2010} \citep{Alexander1986}.
+Most researchers established the understanding that the indirect pathway inhibits movement while the direct pathway facilitates it.
+The selection mechanism for decision-making was further developed as the direct pathway is used for selection while the indirect pathway is used for control\citep{Gurney2001}.